dpater1986/myVim/README.md

+# My VIM

+This is my personal preference.
+If you have an idea i'm all ears and maybe I can add them.

+But a vim setup it is all personal ofcourse and hopefully you can get started this way.
+Love to hear you're tought about my vim-setup.

-# How to use my vim setup?
+## How to use my vim setup?
-There are two ways to use this:
-1 Setup by cloning it
-1 Setup by downloading vim.

-# 1 Setup by cloning it
-1 Clone this repository:
+### Clone this repository:
 For HTTPS:
 ```
 git clone https://github.com/dpater1986/myVim.git myvim